Transgender rights in Argentina: History

 On March 1, 2019, trans activist Lara María Bertolini was allowed to change her official sex to the transfeminine non-binary label "travesti femininity" through a judicial ruling that was considered a landmark for the travesti movement.
 Buenos Aires judge Myriam Cataldi felt that the Gender Identity Law applied to Bertolini's case, citing the law's definition of "gender identity" as: "the internal and individual experience of gender as each person feels it, which may or may not correspond to the sex assigned at birth, including the personal experience of the body."

 On March 19, 2019, Neuquén Province announced a pension for trans people who are older than forty years and do not have registered employment.
 They will receive a monthly economic contribution as part of a Historical Reparation program, which "recognizes the systematic violation of their rights".

-On 20 July 2021, President Alberto Fernández signed Decreto 476/2021, mandating the National Registry of Persons (RENAPER) to allow a third gender option on all national identity cards and passports, marked as an "X".
+On July 20, 2021, President Alberto Fernández signed Decreto 476/2021, mandating the National Registry of Persons (RENAPER) to allow a third gender option on all national identity cards and passports, marked as an "X".
 The measure applies to non-citizen permanent residents who possess Argentine identity cards as well.
 In compliance with the 2012 Gender Identity Law, this made Argentina one of the few countries in the world to legally recognize non-binary gender on all official documentation.
 The 2022 national census, carried out less than a year after the resolution was implemented, counted 8,293 (roughly 0.02%) of the country's population identifying with the "X / other" gender marker.

+In 2021, Argentina amended its penal code to officially include the crimes of "travesticidios, transhomicidios", and "transfemicidios".

 Gender Identity Law

 The Ley de Género (Gender Law) grants adults sex reassignment surgery and hormone therapy as a part of their public or private health care plans.
 The law also allows for changes to gender, image, or birth name on civil registries without the approval of a doctor or a judge.
-In 2013 a six-year-old girl named Luana, who was designated male at birth, became the first transgender child in Argentina to have her new name officially changed on her identity documents.
+In 2013 a six-year-old transgender girl named Luana became the first transgender child in Argentina to have her new name officially changed on her identity documents.
 She is believed to be the youngest to benefit from the country's Gender Identity Law.

 The law made Argentina the "only country that allows people to change their gender identities without facing barriers such as hormone therapy, surgery or psychiatric diagnosis that labels them as having an abnormality".
 In 2015, the World Health Organization cited Argentina as an exemplary country for providing transgender rights.